About

 Hello and thank you for stopping by.
 My name is Charmaine and I identify as a proud WOC (woman of colour) with a disability.

-I was born in bewitching Cape Town (South Africa) pre the dismantling of apartheid during which time segregation between ALL people of colour was the norm.
-Contrary to belief, we were deliberately separated under the divisive apartheid laws of ‘divide and rule’.
-In 1980, I bought a one-way ticket to Australia where I embarked on a much anticipated journey of self-discovery and inner reflection.
-Melbourne became my watering-hole where I later embraced marriage whilst juggling motherhood and an established career in Information Technology.
 In 1994 I relocated to Kuala Lumpur (Malaysia).
-The stay was meant to be for just a short time while I assisted my then partner in establishing a business.
-But three years after my arrival I was stabbed in a basement car park.
-The brutal attack resulted in paraplegia.
-This major turning point in my life greatly influenced the writing of my first play 'From Table Mountain to Teluk Intan’ (staged in 2000 in Malaysia and then again at the New York Fringe Festival in 2002).
-Writing the play proved to be cathartic in that it allowed me to come to terms with the challenges of being a paraplegic.
+The stay was meant to be for just a short time but two years after my arrival I was stabbed in a basement car park.
+The brutal attack resulted in my disability.
+This major turning point in my life greatly influenced the writing of my first play 'From Table Mountain to Teluk Intan’ .
+Writing this play proved to be cathartic in that it allowed me to come to terms with the challenges of having a disability.

 My Headwrap Story